phucpq07122000/OOP_Practice/README.md

 # Customer (Login) Functions

       a.
 CRUD Profile Customer
-          -Update Profile:** Allows customers to update their profile information.
+          -UpdateProfile():** Allows customers to update their profile information.
-          -View Profile:** Displays the customer's profile information.
+          -ViewProfile():** Displays the customer's profile information.

       b.
 CRUD Cart
-        - Update Cart: Allows customers to update the quantity of products in their shopping cart.
+        - UpdateCart(): Allows customers to update the quantity of products in their shopping cart.
-        - Create Cart: Enables customers to create a new shopping cart.
+        - CreateCart(): Enables customers to create a new shopping cart.
-        - Delete Product: Allows customers to remove a product from their shopping cart.
+        - DeleteProduct(): Allows customers to remove a product from their shopping cart.

       c.
 ViewOrder()
         Description: Displays a list of customer orders.
            - ViewOrderByMoney(): Provides a view of orders based on the total amount spent.
            - ViewOrderByDate(): Displays orders sorted by date.

       h.
-Rating
+Rating()
         Description: Enables customers to rate products they have purchased.

       j.
-Comment
+Comment()
         Description: Allows customers to leave comments or feedback on products or the overall shopping experience.

+      k.
+Logout()
+        Description: Logs the customer out of their account.